-Write a great piece of content that everyone from your industry would link to link with relevant anchor from their content.
-Others will link back to you, only if your content is well researched, original & well-structured.
+High-quality content creation – Write a great piece of content that everyone from your industry would link with relevant anchors from their content.
+Others will link back to you only if your content is well researched, original & well-structured.

-Create an infographic that helps the content creators in your industry to want to use and with a source link.
-Great Infographics takes a lot of effort & time to create.
-You can reach out to people who want to use them with a backlink.
+Create an infographic that helps the content creators in your industry to use and with a source link.
+Great Infographics take a lot of effort & time to create.
+You can reach out to people who wish to use them with a

 A Search engine determines the overall authority of your website by considering two kinds of authority:

-The authority that widespread over your domain name is called domain authority.
-Backlinko.com is very authoritative, most of them have heard of it.
+Domain authority: The widespread authority over your domain name is called domain authority.
+Backlinko.com is very authoritative; most of them have heard of it.

-Authority that is related to the content of a specific page within your website.
-For example a blog post.
+Page authority: Authority related to the content of a specific page within your website.
+For

-Bounce rate is a measure of how many people view only one page on your site before immediately leaving.
-Decreasing the bounce rate can add a lot of value to your website, which helps in ranking better
+A bounce rate is a measure of how many people view only one page on your site before immediately leaving.
+Decreasing the bounce rate can add a lot of value to your website, which helps in ranking better.

-Do you trust a website which is from 20 years or a website that is newly launched.
-So, domain age is an obvious signal for Google to consider.
+Do you trust a website from 20 years or a website that is newly launched?
+So, domain age is an unmistakable signal for Google to consider.
 So have a long-term vision.

-Personal brand or personal identity online take a lot of time to build bit it is a huge trust signal for search engines
+Personal brand or personal identity online takes a lot of time to build, but it is a huge trust signal for search engines

-Mobile-friendliness – Google already start started giving importance to the mobile-first index and if your page isn’t mobile-friendly, you lost.
 More than 55% of Facebook and other social media users use their network exclusively on mobile devices.
-Because there are 900 million mobile users and 1.65 billion monthly active users on Facebook opens the door for people who are optimizing their website also for mobile-friendliness.
+Because there are 900 million mobile users and 1.65 billion monthly active users on Facebook, it opens the door for people who are optimizing their website and mobile-friendliness.

-When you are searching for something and landed on some webpage that has slow loading, will you stay on the page.
-That indicates the real fact that no one will like slow page speed.
+When you search for something and land on a web page with slow loading, will you stay on the page.
+That indicates the fact that no one will like slow page speed.
 So, optimize your website to have better page speed according to Google standards.